 Dr. Locksley is the Director of the Sandler Asthma Basic Research Center (SABRE) and a Howard Hughes Medical Institute Investigator.
 He is a Professor in the Departments of Medicine and Microbiology & Immunology.
 He received his undergraduate degree in biochemistry from Harvard and his M.D. from the University of Rochester.
 After completing his residency at UCSF, he trained in infectious diseases at the University of Washington.
 Prior to his position as director of the SABRE Center, Dr. Locksley served 18 years as the Chief of the Division of Infectious Diseases at UCSF Medical Center.
-Dr. Locksley is a fellow of the American Academy of Arts and Sciences.
+Dr. Locksley is a fellow of the American Academy of Arts and Sciences and member of the National Academy of Sciences.

 Dr. Locksley's laboratory addresses the immune cells and tissue responses that occur during allergic, or type 2, immunity.
 This includes the processes by which naïve helper T cells differentiate to become allergy-supporting Th2 cells, but also the interactions of these cells with eosinophils, basophils, mast cells and alternatively activated macrophages that mediate activities in peripheral tissues.
 The laboratory increasingly focuses on innate immunity, particularly since the discovery of Group 2 innate lymphoid cells, or ILC2s, which are prominently involved in allergy.
 Importantly, the discovery of ILC2s initiated efforts to uncover the ‘ground state’ of allergy by investigating homeostatic pathways involving these cells that might provide insights regarding their primary function in the immune system and in homeostasis.